kgateway-dev/kgateway.io/content/docs/faqs.md

 ## Why would I want to use k8sgateway?

-The {{< reuse "docs/snippets/product-name.md" >}} project was built to support the difficult challenges of monolith to microservice migration, which includes being able to connect multiple types of compute resources, such as virtual machines (VMs) and on-premises monolithic apps with cloud-native, Kuberentes-based apps.
+The {{< reuse "docs/snippets/product-name.md" >}} project was built to support the difficult challenges of monolith to microservice migration, which includes being able to connect multiple types of compute resources, such as virtual machines (VMs) and on-premises monolithic apps with cloud-native, Kubernetes-based apps.

 Other use cases {{< reuse "docs/snippets/product-name.md" >}} can solve include the following: